ezzatisawesome/Sailboat_Simulaiton/readme.md

-This is a sailboat simulation to test out autonomous sailboat algorithms.
+This is a sailboat simulation to test out autonomous sailboat algorithms.# Sailboat_Simulaiton